HubSpot Breeze AI capabilities in 2026: A complete guide

 HubSpot’s "Content Agent" and "AI Blog Writer" are meant to help you get past that dreaded blank page.
 You can feed them a simple prompt, and they'll spit out drafts for blog posts, landing pages, or social media updates.
 There’s also a "Content Remix" feature that can look at a blog post that did well and suggest ways to chop it up into social snippets or an email newsletter.

-Here’s the rub, though.
 These tools work best when your brand guidelines and company knowledge live inside HubSpot.
-If your team’s collective brain is stored in external tools like Google Docs or a Confluence wiki, the AI has no idea it exists.
-This can lead to some pretty generic, off-brand content.
-A more flexible tool like eesel AI gets around this by connecting to dozens of knowledge sources, giving your AI the complete picture, not just what’s locked away in the CRM.
+For teams who keep some of their collective brain in external tools like Google Docs or a Confluence wiki, you can easily complement HubSpot with a tool like eesel AI. eesel AI connects to dozens of external knowledge sources, ensuring your AI has the complete picture alongside your CRM data.

 Campaign and personalization assistance